 Our firm takes great pride in giving summer associates work opportunities that mirror the daily work done by our partners and associates while providing exposure to the wide variety of issues that arise in the labor and employment field.
 A summer associate can expect to take on brief-writing, assist with arbitrations, meet with clients, and work on litigation in state court, federal court, and various administrative agencies.

 We encourage applicants from diverse backgrounds to apply.
 Demonstrated interest or experience in the labor movement or other social justice organizations is preferred but not required.
-For more information about our firm, please visit our website at www.rsglabor.com.
-For more information about the 2013 Summer Associate Position, please contact Anthony Resnick at email@example.com.
+While our firm will give special consideration to second-year law students and students who have taken labor or employment law are preferred, the position is open to all candidates.
+For more information about our firm, please visit our website atwww.rsglabor.com.
+For more information about the 2015 Summer Associate Position, please contact Eli Naduris-Weissman firstname.lastname@example.org.

 DISTRICT OF COLUMBIA

 202/637-5323 – fax http://www.aflcio.org/